 What You Need To Survive A Disaster

-What you need to survive a disaster can be many items or things to consider.
-Of course, it depends on the disaster or unforeseen emergency.
-If your home is still standing and you and your family are able to stay at home you will have several of these items available for your use.
-My concern and focus are the families who are not prepared and think the government will come by and take care of them.
 That is NOT going to happen, at least in the short term.
-Depending on the disaster, pandemic, or emergency we will be on our own.
-Literally on our own.
-There should be no fear if we are prepared with supplies such as the ones I have posted today.
+Depending on the disaster, pandemic, or emergency, we will be alone and must fend for ourselves.
+There should be no fear if we are prepared with supplies like the ones I posted today.
 These are the bare necessities.
-I have helped people pack their homes to move and so many could not survive more than three days.
+I have helped people pack their homes to move, so many could not survive more than three days with the food we boxed up.
 Trust me, the stores will be empty in 24 hours, maybe 36 hours.

-Items to Survive a Disaster:
+40 Items Needed to Survive a Disaster

 - Hand beater